oscar-anderson/ChatGPT-Sentiment-Analysis/README.md

    The project begins by loading tweet data from a CSV file into a pandas DataFrame using the `load_data` function.
 The loaded dataset includes two columns: 'tweets' containing the raw tweet text and 'labels' containing sentiment labels ('good', 'bad', 'neutral').

 2. **Text Preprocessing**
    The `preprocess_text` function is implemented to clean and preprocess the tweet text.
 This includes converting text to lowercase, removing URLs, emojis, hashtags, non-alphanumeric characters, and stop words.
-Additionally, words are lemmatized to reduce them to their root form, enhancing the quality of the processed text data.
+Additionally, words are lemmatised to reduce them to their root form, enhancing the quality of the processed text data.

 3. **Exploratory Data Analysis (EDA)**
-   EDA is conducted through two visualization functions: `plot_sentiment_freq` and `generate_word_cloud`.
+   EDA is conducted through two visualisation functions: `plot_sentiment_freq` and `generate_word_cloud`.
    - `plot_sentiment_freq` generates a bar plot displaying the distribution of sentiment labels in the dataset.
 This provides insights into the balance of different sentiment classes.
    - `generate_word_cloud` creates a word cloud based on the processed tweet data, visually representing the most frequent words.
 This offers an intuitive understanding of the prominent terms within the dataset.

 4. **Machine Learning Model**
    A Multinomial Naive Bayes model is implemented using scikit-learn to predict sentiment labels.
-The `fit_model` function tokenizes and vectorizes the processed tweet data, splits the data into training and testing sets, and fits the model.
+The `fit_model` function tokenises and vectorises the processed tweet data, splits the data into training and testing sets, and fits the model.
 The accuracy, confusion matrix, and classification report are then displayed.

 ## Project Results

 ### Sentiment Frequency Analysis

 The observation of an imbalanced distribution in the sentiment frequency histogram is noteworthy.
 The prevalence of 'bad' tweets surpassing 'good' and 'neutral' tweets suggests a potential skew in public sentiment within the sampled tweets.
-While this could be a reflection of the natural trend in public sentiment, it is essential to recognize that imbalances might introduce biases, impacting the model's generalization ability.
+While this could be a reflection of the natural trend in public sentiment, it is essential to recognise that imbalances might introduce biases, impacting the model's generalisation ability.
 Therefore, acknowledging this imbalance becomes crucial for a nuanced interpretation of the model's performance.

 ### Word Cloud Insights